google/building-secure-and-reliable-systems/docs/contributing.md

 We are not currently accepting patches and contributions to this project.
-If you find something that requires immediate attention, we ask that you communicate it via an issue rather than pull requests.
+If you find something that requires immediate attention, we ask that you communicate it via an issue rather than a pull request.

 ## Contributor License Agreement